LEDparty/automate-git-commands/README.md

 # Features

-The script checks to see if you have an SSH key installed in your home directory, and exits if you don't:
+The script checks to see if you have a SSH key installed in your home directory, and exits if you don't:

 Use the ```--create``` or ```--create-keys``` to create SSH keys and